How to Achieve Higher Sales Commissions

 There are few careers out there with as many huge highs and soul-numbing lows as that of a sales executive.
 When all is going well, those prospects want to talk, buy your products and the result is nailing that sales commission.
 When things are not so rosy, cold calls and emails are diverted or unanswered, you’re ghosted, and achieving sales targets seems like a distant hope.
 That’s usually the point where you’re asking yourself whether this is the right career for you or at the very least how you get back on track to that decent sales compensation.

 You may well have asked yourself, ‘Is failure to further the deal down to shaky economic conditions or the bad decisions of the person you’re trying to convince?’
 Nothing wrong with this response if you want to blame someone or something else, but now is the time to flip that mindset on its head while you inwardly reflect and you may find yourself getting further along – possibly securing a purchase.
 And where there’s a purchase, there’s a sales commission, and therefore a happier sales exec.
 The great news is that ensuring you and your team hit a higher sales commission isn’t due to magic, your good luck, or the misfortune of a competitor; it’s down to some basic instinct, brilliant hacks, and sales insight.
-We’re here to guide you toward a higher sales commission, it’s just a matter of following the hacks.
+We’re here to guide you toward a higher sales commission and how to be successful in commission sales, it’s just a matter of following the hacks.

 1. Right products, right people, right timing